fyrox-book/fyrox-book.github.io/src/scripting/executor.md

 difference between running the game from the editor, or running it as a separate application.
 The main difference is that the editor passes `scene_path` parameter for the executor when entering the play mode.

+## Motivation

+Why there's a need for such a thing like executor?
+The first reason was already highlighted - game process isolation during the game development.
+The next major reason is the fact that your game can be run on a number of different platforms.
+If you [check the list of supported platforms](../introduction/requirements.md#supported-platforms), you'll understand why there's such a need.
+Each platform has its own way of how the native code is processed.
+For example, on WebAssembly the game code is compiled into an WASM module which is then loaded by a web browser and executed.
+This platform requires the native code to be compiled into a "dynamic library", while, for instance, the PC builds can be compiled directly into an executable file.
+Android, for instance, requires the game to be compiled into a shared library (`.so`) and then loaded by a bunch of "glue" code and executed.

 ## Usage

 Executor is meant to be a part of your project's workspace, its typical look could something like this: